 Independence from France: year 1960.

-People.
+People of Mauritania People.
 The other side of traveling.
 No monuments, no museums, no gardens or palaces.
 To really get to know a country, you have to interact with its people.
 Photography always kept my attention and I got my first SRL camera when I was 16 years old.
 During my Visual Arts studies at University, I decided to engage myself in a photo project to last for a few years.
 So, from 2001 until 2005, my main purpose of traveling was to capture images of people.
 I made hundreds of photos of people using my CANON EOS 1 film camera.
 On this page I collect some of the best photos I have from Mauritania.
 NOTE: These images were made between 2001 and 2005 using a film camera (not digital).
 Visit my photo project People of the World.
 Photos of People from Mauritania Girls in Nouamghar fishermen village, Islamic Republic of…